NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Defensive Recovery.md

 **Prerequisites** harmful font or healing font
 * * *
 Your faith provides temporary protection in addition to healing.
-If the next action you use is to cast [[Harm|Harm]] or [[Heal|Heal]] on a single target and the target regains Hit Points from the spell, it also gains a +2 status bonus to AC and saving throws for 1 round.
+If the next action you use is to cast [[Spells/Harm|Harm]] or [[Spells/Heal|Heal]] on a single target and the target regains Hit Points from the spell, it also gains a +2 status bonus to AC and saving throws for 1 round.

 [[Feat_Feature Effects/Effect_ Defensive Recovery|Effect: Defensive Recovery]]